andrehora/pathspotter/README.md

 ## Quick example

-First, let's export the tested paths of test suite `test_gzip` of the Python Standard Library.
+Let's export the tested paths of test suite `test_gzip` of the Python Standard Library.
 This command should generate reports in HTML and CSV formats:

 ```